 We further consider that an age restriction of 16 years for intimate body piercing is likely to give rise to call for the age restriction for tattooing to be reduced to 16 years.

-The Expert Panel believes that the age restriction for intimate piercing should be 18 years.
+We believe that the age restriction for intimate piercing should be 18 years.